Mendasp/NS2Plus/README.md

 ==============
 - /04/2015
 	- Adjusted options menu elements so they all use the same space.
+	- Adjusted accuracy text and column width when there's no accuracies without Onos hits.
+	- Added building highlight color option for Commanders that highlights the buildings of the same type that you're about to drop in the minimap in a different color.
+Available in Visual tab.
+	- Made custom minimap colors appear correctly for the marine minimap on the top left.
 	- Changed the options menu to only display the reset to default button if the value is different than default.
 	- The options menu will now hide sub-options that depend on a main setting if it's disabled (Per-team sensitivies/FOV, Vanilla Hitsounds Pitch).
-	- Made custom minimap colors appear correctly for the marine minimap on the top left.
-	- Adjusted accuracy text and column width when there's no accuracies without onos hits.

 - 01/04/2015
 	- Added accuracies without Onos hits to the Last Life Stats.